 Review and Approval of Application(s)

 Applications should be reviewed singularly and not compared.
-Comparing tends to set up the best of the bunch for approval.
-While in reality none may be worth funding.
-The grant application should be viewed as a work in progress not a final document.
-Don't be afraid to ask for clarifications, additional information, make alterations on suggested budget, and fund some, none, or all of it, now, and in the future.
+Comparing sets up the best of the bunch for approval.
+While in reality, none may be worth funding.
+The grant application should be viewed as a work in progress, not a final document.
+Don't be afraid to ask for clarifications, additional information, make alterations on the suggested budget, and fund some, none, or all of it, now, and in the future.